-Techspert.io is an expert network – a rapidly growing industry that facilitates primary research into products, companies and markets.
-Techspert.io connects investors and management consultants looking to quickly perform in-depth research with experts in the field, such as doctors, scientists or businesspeople.
+Techspert is an expert network – a rapidly growing industry that facilitates primary research into products, companies and markets.
+Techspert connects investors and management consultants looking to quickly perform in-depth research with experts in the field, such as doctors, scientists or businesspeople.

 Based in Cambridge, England by two University of Cambridge alumni, Graham Mills and David Holden-White, both of whom started their careers in life sciences.
 The firm was originally named Biotechspert, reflecting its focus on biotechnology and healthcare.
-However, it rebranded itself techspert.io as its industry coverage broadened.
+However, it rebranded itself to Techspert (after calling itself techspert.io for several years) as its industry coverage broadened.

-Is techspert.io a scam or a legitimate opportunity?
+Is Techspert a scam or a legitimate opportunity?

-techspert.io is not a scam.
-The six year old company is a rapidly growing expert network, which connects its clients – typically investors or management consultants – with subject matter experts.
+Techspert is not a scam.
+The seven year old company is a rapidly growing expert network, which connects its clients – typically investors or management consultants – with subject matter experts.

 Most commonly, your introduction to techspert.io will be an email or LinkedIn message from an associate, asking you to participate in a highly paid one hour phone call their client.
 While this opportunity may sound too good to be true (and you should always use caution when responding to strangers on the internet), it may just be your ticket an easy, engaging and lucrative source of secondary income.